engie-group/zabel-elements/README.md

 Their methods closely match the underlying API.

-They offer an uniform (or, at least, harmonized) naming convention, and may simplify technical details (pagination is automatically performed if needed).
+They offer a uniform (or, at least, harmonized) naming convention, and may simplify technical details (pagination is automatically performed if needed).